 The Validation Monitoring Program (specified in HCP Section 6.3.1, and included in this Annual Report in Appendix A) anticipates that eventually there could be an improved take estimate protocol for future use, based on then-new information and/or analyses concerning gaged springflows, water chemistry, and salamander counts.
 These characteristics form the basis for the take estimate methodology.
-In the current reporting period, which is the first one for this ITP/HCP, the District has not identified any new information or analysis that would indicate the basis of the take estimate methodology needs to be modified.
+In the current reporting period, the District has not identified any new information or analysis that would indicate that the basis of the take estimate methodology needs to be modified.